blukatdevelopment/UnchainedWorldsOld/gm_tools/modules/city_of_southhorn/info.md

 ```

 Entering the vault reveals a row of six tombs.
 Disturbing one of the tombs
-causes all six dwarves to rise wielding battleaxes.
-One has dwarven runes on it
+causes all six Titans to rise wielding battleaxes.
+One has Titan runes on it
 that glow a dim orange(+1 battleaxe).
 There's a draft in the room.

 ```
-Dwarven Guardian
+Titan Guardian
-The Dwarven warriors of past ages were buried in their armor in case they ever needed to rise again after death to defend their tombs.
+The Titan warriors of past ages were buried in their armor in case they ever needed to rise again after death to defend their tombs.
 Medium Undead
 XP: 100
 HP: 26 (5d6+6)
 AC: 16 (chain mail)
-Speed: 25ft
+Speed: 30ft
 |STR|DEX|CON|INT|WIS|CHA|
 | 17|  8| 14|  4|  4|  4|
 Resistant: Non-magical physical